 Aboard were the burley Howland brothers and gentle Englishman Frank Goodman, who had missed the signal in time.
-With worthless effort by then, they were frantically bailing and pulling their swamped skiff.
+They began frantically bailing and pulling their swamped skiff, but with worthless effort by then.
 It was incredibly too late for even the strongest men to escape this canyon-cutting current.

 And so, 21 feet of oak dropped into the first rapid, lined up to perfection for the first boulder.
-Bow to the bull’s eye, the three soared into the air before their baptism by cataclysmal froth.
+Bow to the bull’s eye, the three men soared into the air before their baptism in cataclysmal froth.

-Yet somehow they managed to swim back to the skiff before it rushed downstream for the next boulder.
-This time it swung broadside with a death wish, and with impeccable aim the rock snapped the boat “quite in two,” as Powell put it.
+Somehow, they managed to swim back to the skiff before it rushed downstream for the next boulder.
+This time it swung broadside with a death wish, and with impeccable aim the rock snapped the boat “quite in two” as Powell put it.

 In the middle of the roaring white was an islet for the Howland brothers to seek refuge.
-For quite polite Goodman was a mostly submerged rock foaming in a whirlpool, but to its credit had kept him from drowning.
+For quite polite Goodman, he found a mostly submerged rock foaming in a whirlpool, but to its credit had kept him from drowning.
 He was luckily nearby the islet too, and with a salvaged pole from the quickly disappearing No-Name, a Howland saved the red-faced gentleman in time.

-As the three remained in the middle of the Green River’s sassiest moment yet, work was already carrying on from shore.
+As the three remained in the middle of the Green River’s sassiest moment yet, business had been already carrying on from shore.
 The rest of the crew lined the other three boats while the survivors watched what was left of their craft finally surrender to the undercurrent.

 Jack Sumner then hopped in the Emma Dean to rescue the soggy survivors.
 His skillful maneuvering proved to be the best of the bunch, and all arrived to shore safely.